 To figure out your current equity, subtract what you owe on your mortgage(s) from your home’s current fair market value.
 If you don’t already have a clear plan on what to do with your property in the divorce or if you do not live in an equitable distribution state, knowing home equity can be critical to making that decision.

-3 Main Options for a House Split in a Divorce
+3 Main Options for a Home Split in a Divorce

-A division of the home as an asset can take a few different forms, but you’ll both have to come to an agreement on which path to take.
+A split of the home as a real estate asset during divorce can take a few different forms, but whether you’re the divorcing spouse or not, you’ll both have to come to an agreement on which path to take.
 This can include:

 - Selling your home and splitting the profits